 More Methods and Technologies for Protecting Customer Digital Identity

-All financial services organizations (including banks) realize a if they offer an omnichannel approach.
+All financial services organizations (including banks) realize a 9.5% increase in revenue if they offer an omnichannel approach.
 However, with such an approach comes the increased opportunity for digital ID compromises that must be mitigated.

 Both “soft” (face, voice, signature and keystroke recognition) and “hard” (iris, fingertip recognition) biometrics modalities are being explored as an authentication method by banks.
 The majority of customers (86%) have already used finger recognition in banking at least once in 2017, and 87% consider it to be the most secure method of digital authentication.